shtrausslearning/shtrausslearning.github.io/docs/blog/posts/2024-08-02-retail_strategy.md

 Name: count, dtype: int64
 ```

-From this information we know that there are **271 stores** in our data, with most averaging around **650-900 purchases** in our annual data on average and some stores going as high as 1400-1900.
-We ought to check the visit distribution for each store to understand where customers tend to go.
-Another thing we can notice is that most purchases are made for **1 or 2 items**, 3 and above tend to be quite rare.
-We also can notice a rather strange anomaly of 200 items bought, this probably is not a routine customer purchase, so lets not take them into account in our following analyses since they can skew about results.
+From this information we know that
+- There are **271 stores** in our data, with most averaging around **650-900 purchases** in our annual data on average and some stores going as high as 1400-1900.
+- We ought to check the visit distribution for each store to understand where customers tend to go.
+- Another thing we can notice is that most purchases are made for **1 or 2 items**, 3 and above tend to be quite rare.
+- We also can notice a rather strange anomaly of 200 items bought, this probably is not a routine customer purchase, so lets not take them into account in our following analyses since they can skew about results.

 ```python
 chips = chips[chips['PROD_QTY'] != 200]